 Furthermore, a high school resume allows you to include more information and details about your job experiences and career aspirations, both of which college application committees deeply care about.

-Now that we’ve provided a list of everything you should include, let’s go through each section in more detail.
+Now that we’ve provided a list of everything you should include let’s go through each section.
+By understanding the details you need to include, you can better understand what to include on a resume for college applications.

-The objective section of your high school resume is where you outline your reasons for applying to college.
+The objective section of your college resume is where you outline your reasons for applying to college.
 Making your objectives known is important even for high school students because it tells the admissions committee your plans and goals for yourself.

 Your objective should indicate your ability to self-reflect and demonstrate your responsibility and passion for what you hope to become.